TechnologiesBudgie/diskparted/README.md

 DiskParted is under active development.
 Contributions are welcome, especially for:

-- Implementing `EXTEND` and `SHRINK` (the last two unimplemented core commands)
+- Implementing more commands
 - Improving safety checks and error handling
 - Adding support for new filesystems
-- Testing on non-Arch distributions
+- Testing in various environments